-The City of Toronto and the Toronto Transit Commission (TTC) plan to renew aging streetcar tracks at the King Street East and Church Street intersection.
-The City will also replace the 142-year-old watermains at the intersection
+The City of Toronto and the Toronto Transit Commission (TTC) are renewing aging streetcar tracks at the King Street East and Church Street intersection.
+The City is also replacing the 142-year-old watermains at the intersection

 This work is required to bring the watermains and track infrastructure to a state of good repair and is part of the Council-approved 2025 Capital Works Program.

-Work is anticipated to begin in May and is expected to be complete by end of August 2025.
+Work began in May and is expected to be complete by mid August 2025.

 The work area extends along King Street and Church Street from south of Court Street to just north of Oak Hall Lane.